reservoirinvest/options/README.md

 # Program left at:

-## Generating the right margins - independent of IBKR - for nse
+## Generating the right margins and expPrice - independent of IBKR - for nse
- - `tests\znse_expiries.ipynb`.
-To get option expiry dates for nse.
-    - function to take care of Thursday holidays
-    - If `NIFTY` in symbol, should take this week's Thursday date
-    - ...else take the last Thursday of the current month

 - `tests\scrape_nse_margins.ipynb`.

-To complete SAMCO margins with the following defaults for a symbol
-    - Expiry Date: Take nse expiry date functions from above
-    - Price: Take the current market price.
-(May need a new nse function)
+    - Make scraping for marigins from Zerodha.
+SAMCO seems unreliable.

+- Compute `margins` for NSE
-    - Qty: extract from lots
+    - Integrate lots to df_opts of a symbol
+    - For each symbol, extract highest and lowest PE per expiry, and find out its margin from SAMCO
+    - Populate rest of the margins with a linear function against each strike price

+- Compute `expected price`
+    - Establish ROM from price.
+If price is not available, use last ask price.
+If that is also not available, remove it from df_opts
+    - Compute SD of the strikes based on iv of strike price closest to underlying
+    - Compute expected price of all options, based on expected ROM.
+For OTMs add instrinsic value (mod(strike-underlying)) to the price.
+    - Sort down by the most profitable trades.

  - `/tests/one_symbol.ipynb` - to integrate lots and mutlipliers to get_unds_with_prices() function

- - `/tests/zrule_of_25.ipynb` - to complete offline margin calculations, first for SNP and then for NSE
+ - `/tests/zrule_of_25.ipynb` - to complete offline margin calculations for SNP

 # Functions for the following flow: